Other environmental offences

 Structure, ranges and starting points

 For the purposes of section 60 of the Sentencing Code, the guideline specifies offence ranges – the range of sentences appropriate for each type of offence.
 Within each offence, the Council has specified a number of categories which reflect varying degrees of seriousness.
 The offence range is split into category ranges – sentences appropriate for each level of seriousness.
 The Council has also identified a starting point within each category.

 Starting points define the position within a category range from which to start calculating the provisional sentence.
 The court should consider further features of the offence or the offender that warrant adjustment of the sentence within the range, including the aggravating and mitigating factors set out at step four.
 In this guideline, if the proposed sentence is a fine, having identified a provisional sentence within the range at step four the court is required to consider a further set of factors that may require a final adjustment to the sentence.
 Starting points and ranges apply to all offenders, whether they have pleaded guilty or been convicted after trial.
 Credit for a guilty plea is taken into consideration only after the appropriate sentence has been identified.**

 *The maximum sentence that applies to an offence is the maximum that applied at the date of the offence. ** In the guideline for organisations, guilty pleas are considered at step nine; in the guideline for individuals, guilty pleas are considered at step eight

-In addition to the offences for which there are detailed guidelines under the Environmental Protection Act 1990 (section 33) and the Environmental Permitting (England and Wales) Regulations 2010 (regulations 12 and 38 (1), (2) and (3)),
+In addition to the offences for which there are detailed guidelines under the Environmental Protection Act 1990 (section 33) and the Environmental Permitting (England and Wales) Regulations 2010 and 2016 (regulations 12 and 38 (1), (2) and (3)),

 - Unauthorised or harmful deposit, treatment or disposal etc of waste (individuals) and Illegal discharges to air, land and water (individuals);